Greengage-project/Documentation/docs/tools/mode/examples/ios.md

 }
 ```

-The format uses the [encoded polyline algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) for encoding the polylines of the trips.
+The format uses google encoded strings for the polylines of the trips.
 We will, however, for the project also try to output GeoJSON
 files directly, which might be easier to consume.